 Travel benefits rundown: Auto rental collision damage waiver; baggage delay insurance; emergency evacuation and transportation services; lost luggage reimbursement; roadside assistance; travel accident insurance; travel and emergency assistance services; trip cancellation/interruption insurance; trip delay reimbursement

-Why we picked it: The Chase Sapphire Reserve card has some of the best coverage amounts among travel credit cards.
+Why we picked it: The Chase Sapphire Reserve card offers some of the top coverage amounts among travel credit cards.
 Your trip is covered against cancellation or interruption up to $10,000 per person and $20,000 per trip, and when your trip is delayed more than six hours, you and your family are covered up to $500 per ticket.
 And in terms of baggage, you’ll receive lost baggage reimbursement of up to $3,000 per passenger per trip, even when your luggage is damaged, and baggage delay insurance for delays of more than six hours (up to $100 a day for five days).

 The Reserve also offers emergency evacuation and transportation services for up to $100,000 if you or a member of your immediate family becomes sick or injured, as well as travel accident insurance of up to $1,000,000.
 And when you rent a car, you’ll receive primary rental car insurance for up to $75,000 against theft or damage to the vehicle.